-Our success and progress is dependent on our members.
-Whether you are an individual, start-up business or multinational corporation, you have a role to play in making Vietnam a better business environment.
+Our success and progress depends on our members.
+Whether you are an individual, a start-up business or a multinational corporation, you have a role to play in making Vietnam a better business environment.
 EuroCham offers a plethora of opportunities for you to get involved in Chamber activities.
-Through our Sector Committees for instance, EuroCham provides members with channels to share and disseminate information, network and advocate business interests and issues on common ground.
+Through our Sector Committees, for instance, EuroCham provides members with channels to share and disseminate information, network and advocate business interests and issues on common ground.
 We strongly encourage new and existing members to channel their issues and suggestions by taking an active role in one or more of our Sector Committees.

-EuroCham keeps working with the Vietnamese Government and authorities to improve the business environment in Vietnam.
-Every quarter we publish our Business Climate Index (BCI) which is an indication of our members’ view of the business environment in Vietnam.
-Currently, the BCI is fluctuating around the mid-point (50 out of 100) and EuroCham continues to work together with different stakeholders to bring the index up to previous levels.
+EuroCham continues to work with the Government and authorities to improve the business environment in Vietnam.
+Every quarter we publish our Business Climate Index (BCI), which is an indication of our members’ view of the business environment in Vietnam.
+EuroCham continues to work with different stakeholders to raise the index as high as possible.
 In order to achieve that, there are a number of issues that we would like to see addressed.
 Please find below an overview of some of the key issues that we are currently focusing on.
 Please note that these are only an excerpt of the full list of issues and are updated on an on-going basis.

 - Legal Framework Implementation and Administrative Requirements

 - Pricing to Reflect Market Forces

 - Alignment with International Standards and Regulations

 For a full list of issues, please consult the EuroCham Whitebook.